 Oh, and the story itself?
 It's what happens when I take the English folksong "John Barleycorn" too literally.
 "And we shall drink his blood!"

 "What Still Abides" appears in the fourth volume of Mike Allen's Clockwork Phoenix anthology series, which is on sale now.
-If you need more bait to buy, the full table of contents for the anthology is:
+It was also reprinted in Paula Guran's anthology Zombies: More Recent Dead.
+If you need more bait to buy, the full table of contents for Clockwork Phoenix 4 is: